Colin Ford (curator)

 Colin John Ford CBE (born 1934) is a British photographic curator, historian of photography, and former museum director.
 He has written a number of books on the history of photography.

 Life

-Ford was educated at University College, Oxford University.
+Ford was educated at University College, Oxford University, where he directed plays for the University College Players, including at the Edinburgh Fringe.
 He began his career in the theatre.
 He has been a director and broadcaster.
 Between 1972 and 1982 he was Keeper of Film and Photography at the National Portrait Gallery, London.
 He then became the first director of the UK National Museum of Photography, Film and Television in Bradford (later to become the National Media Museum).
 From 1992 he was Director of the National Museums and Galleries of Wales.

 Ford has interviewed contemporary photographers such as Don McCullin.
 He also gives lectures on the history of photography.

 Until 2010, he was Chairman of the Kraszna-Krausz Foundation.
 He is Vice-President of the Julia Margaret Cameron Trust and Chairman of the Peel Entertainment Group.